Dance

 - Ballet slippers for Ballet; bare feet for Contemporary; sneakers for Hip Hop

-Live Auditions Dates:
+Live Audition Dates:

 VIDEO AUDITION INFORMATION